JKnorr91/ion-slide-box-tabs/README.md

   <script src="js/slidingTabsDirective.js"></script>
   ```

-2. Add the SASS or the CSS code from *slidingTabs.sass* or *slidingTabs.css* to your project Styles.
+2. Add the SCSS or the CSS code from *slidingTabs.scss* or *slidingTabs.css* to your project Styles.

 ## Usage